aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 After successful (acknowledged) SET delivery, SET Transmitters are not required to retain or record SETs for retransmission.
 Once a SET is acknowledged, the SET Recipient SHALL be responsible for retention, if needed.
 Transmitters may also discard undelivered SETs under deployment-specific conditions, such as if they have not been acknowledged (successful or failure) for over too long a period of time or if an excessive amount of storage is needed to retain them.

 Upon receiving a SET, the SET Recipient reads the SET and validates it in the manner described in {{Section 2 of RFC8935}}.
-The SET Recipient MUST acknowledge receipt to the SET Transmitter, and SHOULD do so in a timely fashion (e.g., miliseconds.
+The SET Recipient MUST acknowledge receipt to the SET Transmitter, and SHOULD do so in a timely fashion (e.g., miliseconds).
 The SET Recipient SHALL NOT use the event acknowledgement mechanism to report event errors other than those relating to the parsing and validation of the SET.

 ## Acknowledgement for all SETs
 A Transmitter MUST ensure that it includes the `jti` value of each SET it receives, either in an ack or a setErrs value, to the Transmitter from which it received the SETs.
 A Transmitter SHOULD retry sending the same SET again if it was never responded to either in an ack value or in a setErrs value by a receiver in a reasonable time period.
 A Transmitter MAY limit the number of times it retries sending a SET.
 A Transmitter MAY publish the retry time period and maximum number of retries to its peers, but such publication is outside the scope of this specification.